xoofx/xoofx.github.io/resume.md

 Infrastructure: *`MsBuild`, `git`, `rcs`, `clearcase`, `perforce`*
 Platforms: *`Windows`, `Sun Solaris`, `Linux`*

-I have been a lead developer on various challenging projects.
+I have been a lead developer on numerous challenging projects.

 ### Software Architect: Prototyping new technologies
 ***December 2005 - June 2007 (1.5 years)***
 Team Size: *15*

-During this period, I have contributed to study the integration of various technologies for frontend applications, including the challenge to aggregate efficiently trading positions using an Oracle OLAP Database.
+During this period, I have contributed to study the integration of several technologies for frontend applications, including the challenge to aggregate efficiently trading positions using an Oracle OLAP Database.

 ### Software Architect: redesigning of the Profit&Loss application for the J2EE Platform
 ***April 2003 - December 2004 (1.5 years)***
 Team Size: *15*

-Part of a large project (120+ people) aiming at redesigning several key components around the Profit&Loss application, I was directly involved in:
+Part of a large project (120+ people) aiming at redesigning key components around the Profit&Loss application, I was directly involved in:

 - Designing the migration from a legacy C++ application to a new Java J2EE infrastructure, working with an external J2EE Business solution called JRisk.
 - Technical follow up and mentoring with the team to ensure that implementation details and problems are retro-feedback to the global design of the migration